 29.02.12.
 Steel mesh fence cordon.
 Latimer Sq, S view, red zone demolition sites, incl deadly CTV before abandoned IRD bldg.
 Bldg right would be demolished for Liverpool Terraces apartments, built 2019

-Madras St / Hereford St: By St Johns Anglican Church demolition site, the steel mesh fence cordon constricted past Holden Blackwells ghost haunting CTV demolition site, where 115 people died in the Feb 22 Killer Quake.
+Madras St / Hereford St: By St Johns Anglican Church demolition-site, the steel-mesh-fence-cordon constricted past Holden Blackwells ruin opposite the CTV demolition-site where 115 people died in the 22 February 2011 Quake.
 Holden Blackwells would be demolished.
-The CTV demo site would become a memorial park, Aug 2018.
+The CTV demolition-site would become a memorial-park in August 2018.

 29.02.12.
 Steel mesh fence cordon.
 Yellow digger.
 St Johns demolition site view, red zone demolition sites, Madras St / Latimer Sq.
 Arrow House demolition site in foreground.
 Pacific Tower / Rendezvous Hotel right.
 The demolished bldgs would enable Liverpool Terraces apartments, built 2019